w3f/polkadot-wiki/docs/learn/learn-parachains-protocol.md

 **undisputed**.
 Thr parablock is checked a second time by a subset of validators (V5, V6 and V7), and if there are no contradictory results the block is approved and gossiped to other relay chain validators.
-Note the parablock after secondary checks is shown as a square with white background a yellow border enclosing a "P", and three white ticks (one for each second checker).
+Note the parablock after secondary checks is shown as a square with white background a yellow border enclosing a "P", and three white ticks (one for each secondary check).
 Approved para-blocks are shown as yellow squares that become grey in color.

 ![parachain-approval-process](../assets/parachain-approval-process.png)